A Loss for Words

-A Loss for Words (formerly Last Ride) was an American pop punk band from Abington, Massachusetts.
+A Loss for Words (formerly Last Ride) is an American pop punk band from Abington, Massachusetts.

 History

 Early years (1999–2004)

 Matty Arsenault and Danny Poulin from Lions Lions started a new band, Last Ride Pony Rides and, in 1999, it would soon feature Kreg Dudley, Chris Murphy, and Evan Cordeiro.
 The band had five names listed in a notebook before they changed it, and one of the names was A Loss for Words.
 The band would change its name to A Loss for Words after attending a minister's service.
 Mike Adams was soon drafted to play bass after the original bass player had no desire to play in front of people.
 Marc Dangora, from MAFFUMPH, joined in 2004.

 Early releases (2004–2007)

 By April 2004, several tracks were posted on the band's PureVolume account: "Bullets Leave Holes", "Death or Glory", "Rose Colored Lens", "Shoot for Seven", "Faze 3", and "Warren's Eyes".
 The band recorded 3 songs with Matt Squire in College Park, Maryland, in January 2005.
 A track listing for a release called Coming Soon to a Theater Near You, released in 2004, was put up in February.
 In March, it was announced the band were in a studio recording six songs that would be released on an EP, to be released by Rock Vegas, with a planned release month of May.
 The tracks were finished being mixed by April, and a new release month set, June.
 Unmastered versions of two tracks, "A Theme for Your Ego" and "Bullets Leave Holes", from the EP were posted online in May.
 "A Theme for Your Ego" featured guest vocals by Brendan Brown from The Receiving End of Sirens.
 The band released their first EP on Rock Vegas on 1 July, called These Past 5 Years (2005).
 The EP sold over 1,000 copies in under two months.
 They appeared at the Smashachusetts festival in July 2005.
 On September 23, Rock Vegas revealed the EP sold out in 4 weeks, and that they were repressing it with new disc art.

 In February 2006, the band posted "Half Step Down" on their MySpace profile.
 In April, the band mentioned they were writing some new songs for a new release later in the year.
 In December, Rock Vegas said the band had finished recording four songs a split release with They Sleep the Dream.
 By 2007, the band would become an active touring band.
 The split was released in March 2007; the band later appeared at the End of Summer Jam festival.
 The band released a cover of Boyz II Men's "Water Runs Dry" on December 5.

 Jack McHugh and Nevada Smith would join in 2007.